-The “Friends, Lovers and Friends and Lovers of Friends and Lovers” exhibition at the Sappho Room during Upstate Art Weekend in 2021 featured art, writing and performance by Paloma Barhaugh Bordas, Candystore, Felecia Chizuko Carlisle, Charity Coleman, Hannah Hiassen, Fabienne Lasserre, Margaret Namulyanga, Sean Joseph Prentice, and a collaboration by Paloma Barhaugh Bordas & Christy Gast.
+The “Friends, Lovers and Friends and Lovers of Friends and Lovers” exhibition at the Sappho Room during Upstate Art Weekend in 2021 featured art, writing and performance by Paloma Barhaugh Bordas, Candystore, Felecia Chizuko Carlisle, Charity Coleman, HH Hiassen, Fabienne Lasserre, Margaret Namulyanga, Sean Joseph Prentice, and a collaboration by Paloma Barhaugh Bordas & Christy Gast.

 The Sappho Room is a retreat for poets and artists.
 The project was instigated by a gift of poetry by queer and BIPOC writers that was organized by Jarrett Earnest and Candystore.
 Books arrived from friends and strangers, and now welcome residents on a shelf made with scraps from the renovation.
 This exhibition shares some of the fruits of this shared space, this queer kin-making project.